dailystory/docs/articles/integrations/mailgun.md

 ![DailyStory + Mailgun API Keys](/articles/integrations/mailgun-01.png "DailyStory + Mailgun API Keys")

-Next, we need to configure DailyStory to use the API keys to talk to your Mailgun account.
+Next, configure DailyStory to use the API keys for your Mailgun account.

 <ol class="step"><li value="3">Configure DailyStory</li></ol>
 Log into your DailyStory account and navigate to Admin > Integrations and select the Mailgun integration:

 ![DailyStory + Mailgun](/articles/integrations/mailgun-02.png "DailyStory + Mailgun")

-Enter the domain you configured as part of your Mailgun setup.
-Commonly this is similar to <code>mg.example.com</code>.
+Enter the domain you configured as part of your Mailgun setup, such as <code>mg.example.com</code>.

 Next, enter the API Key and click Save.

-DailyStory will then attempt to send a test email to the account you use to login to DailyStory.
+DailyStory will attempt to send a test email to [the email address you configured for DailyStory](/account/personal-settings) to verify the integration is properly setup.

+## Frequently Asked Questions
+Below are some frequently asked questions.

+### Do I have to setup Mailgun integration to send email?
+No, you can send email without configuring Mailgun.
+However, emails will be send on your behalf and may get flagged as SPAM.

+### Do you support SendGrid, Mandrill or other transactional email platforms?
+No, currently we only support Mailgun.
+We plan to offer support for SendGrid in the future.

 ## Troubleshooting
 If you received an error when saving your Mailgun credentials it means that something is misconfigured with Mailgun, your domain or API Key, or there is a problem with your email address.